martypdx/test-stdio/README.md

 `process.stdout` and `process.stderr` are mocked by calling `stdout()` and `stderr()` respectively.
-Both have an `expect(expected, fn)` method that can be used to test stdout output.
+Both have an `expect(expected, fn)` method that can be used to test std output.
 It takes an expected value and a function that will run the code that will produce the output:

     var stdout = require('../test-stdio').stdout()